Ilya114/Box64Droid/README.md

 ## Thanks to:
 - [Herick75](https://github.com/Herick75) - for Mesa Turnip patches which make possible compile it
 - [Inguna87](https://github.com/inguna87) - for start chroot fix for MIUI and probably Oxygen
+- [alfhashut](https://github.com/alfhashut) - for trying to help with VirGL